-At this stage an email (see link to Template Email 1 in the online version of this handbook at Ise.ac.uk/tlc/resources) should be sent by the DT/AA to the student outlining their concerns and the sources of help/advice available to the student.
+At this stage an email should be sent by the DT/AA to the student outlining their concerns and the sources of help/advice available to the student.

 When initial communications with the student have not resolved the issue, you can impose a provisional exam bar on one or more of the student's courses.